Manchester Chorlton Street coach station: Services

-Connecting services

-A number of scheduled bus services depart from the bus stops directly outside the station including Bee Network's Free bus around the city 1, while a number of local bus services stop around the corner on Portland Street.
+A number of local bus services stop around the corner on Portland Street.
 Longer distance limited stop services Burnley Bus Company's Witchway X43 and Blackburn Bus Company's Red Express X41 used to depart from stops outside the station.
 The majority of these services, save for a few Monday to Friday peak hour arrivals / departures moved to Shudehill Interchange in September 2024.

+Connecting services

 Piccadilly Gardens is a three-minute walk away from the coach station, from where many bus services run to destinations across Greater Manchester, along with Metrolink tram services.
 Piccadilly railway station is a five-minute walk away, from where the majority of regional (Northern and East Midlands Railway) and national (Avanti West Coast, CrossCountry, TransPennine Express and Transport for Wales Rail) services depart.